PathCRF: Ball-Free Soccer Event Detection via Possession Path Inference from Player Trajectories: Experiments

 \subsection{Evaluation Metrics}

 We evaluate the proposed framework at both the edge level and the event level to assess the quality of the inferred possession paths and the resulting on-ball events.

-\textbf{Edge-level metrics.} At the edge level, we evaluate the predicted possession states at each time step by reporting \emph{sender accuracy}, \emph{receiver accuracy}, and \emph{edge accuracy}, where the edge accuracy requires correctly selecting both the sender and receiver.
+\textbf{Edge-level metrics.} At the edge level, we evaluate the predicted possession states at each time step by reporting \emph{sender accuracy}, \emph{receiver accuracy}, and \emph{edge accuracy}.
 In addition, we measure the \emph{violation rate}, defined as the percentage of illegal transitions in the predicted edge sequence.

 \textbf{Event-level metrics.} At the event level, we evaluate event detection performance using \emph{precision}, \emph{recall}, and \emph{F1-score}.
 To compute these metrics, we align the detected and ground-truth event sequences using the Needleman–Wunsch algorithm \cite{NeedlemanW70}, and count a detected event as correct if it is matched with a true event having (i) the same event type, (ii) the same acting player, and (iii) a temporal difference within one second.
-Since the ground-truth events follow the SPADL schema~\cite{DecroosBVD19} with fine-grained event types, we map them into the three simplified categories defined in Section \ref{sec:event} for consistent matching.
+Since the ground-truth events have fine-grained SPADL~\cite{DecroosBVD19} event types, we map them into the three simplified categories defined in Section \ref{sec:event} for consistent matching.